 As a detail-driven sculptor, I study photography, research anatomy, colouring and mannerisms and then meld this information with your stories to capture the personality of your much-loved pet.
 Each sculpture is unique and is hand-shaped, stained and fired at my home studio in Queensland, Australia and can be shipped worldwide.
 I have won a number of awards for my work and I am always working through a long list of commissions.

 When time permits, I create freestyle sculptures in poses that I love, or from photos that I find online (with permission).
 These freestyle sculptures are regularly donated to Airedale and Terrier rescue and life assistance organizations, here in Australia and overseas, the rest are for sale in my Etsy Shop.
+I have calculated that 25% of my work is donated to dog rescues and auctions benefiting dog owners in need.

 Creating a MudPup